dungwoong/LLMWeb/README.md

 - Removed original numeric labels on image.
 Seems like appending label descriptions to text is already enough.
 - Added a multi-agent setup with a Validator and Executor, to try better validating and add better human intervention.

+## Next Steps
+- Create new benchmark tasks.
+The ones given in the WebVoyager repo are quite simple, and do not require much reasoning/parallel function calling. eg. Finding convocation date at U of T, applying autonomously to a job
+- Create a new dataset of reasoning tasks for fine-tuning.
+This dataset should require a pragmatic understanding of instructions, and require the LLM to determine if it's completing an underlying task rather than follow instructions blindly.
+- Evaluate new agents on benchmarks given in WebVoyager paper.

 ## Running

 These files are all configured for windows.
 Some requirements are in `requirements.txt`.
+Make sure to put OPENAI_API_KEY in a `.env` file.

 - Single-Agent Demo: `python run_compiler1.py`
 - Multi-Agent Demo: `python run_compiler2_multiagent.py`